Home : Earlham Summer : Frequent asked questions

 What is the policy on alcohol and drugs?

-Alcohol and drugs are not permitted.
-The possession and/or consumption of alcohol in public, within academic and co-curricular buildings, athletic and equestrian facilities, barns and maintenance facilities, outdoor spaces or any other location is prohibited and will result in immediate removal from Earlham Summer programs.
+Students are reminded that alcohol and drugs are NOT permitted.
+In addition, the possession and/or consumption of alcohol in public, within academic and co-curricular buildings, athletic and equestrian facilities, barns and maintenance facilities, and outdoor spaces or any other location is prohibited and will result in immediate removal from Earlham Summer programs.
 Parents/guardians will be contacted to pick up their student immediately if such an occurrence ensues.

 EARLHAM ALERT: